craigfrancis/framework/framework/0.1/doc/helpers/record.md

 			// 	),
 		));

-Then return the values, or field information, with:
+You can then return the values (or field information) with:

 	debug($record->values_get());
 	debug($record->value_get('ref'));